oracle/python-oracledb/doc/src/user_guide/json_data_type.rst

 Oracle Database 21c introduced a dedicated JSON data type with a new `binary storage format <https://blogs.oracle.com/jsondb/osonformat>`__ that improves performance and functionality.
-To fully take advantage of the dedicated JSON type, use python-oracledb in Thick mode with Oracle Client libraries version 21, or later.
+To take advantage of the dedicated JSON type you can use python-oracledb in Thin or Thick modes.
+With Thick mode the Oracle Client libraries should be version 21, or later.

 In Oracle Database 21, to create a table with a column called ``JSON_DATA`` for JSON data you might use: